A Geometric Modeling of Occam's Razor in Deep Learning: Probability Measures on

 where the RHS is an integration over $\Re^D$, assuming $\bm\theta$ is real-valued.

-Using this tool, we first consider Jeffreys' non-informative prior on a sub-manifold $\mathcal{M}^s$ , given by
+Using this tool, we first consider Jeffreys' non-informative prior on a sub-manifold $\calM^s$ , given by

-It is easy to check $\int_{\mathcal{M}^s} p(\bm\theta^s) \deu\bm{\theta}^s=1$.
-This prior may lead to similar results as \cite{rFIA,bMDL}, \ie a ``razor'' of the model $\mathcal{M}^s$.
-However, we will instead use a Gaussian-like prior, because Jeffreys' prior is not well defined on $\mathcal{M}$.
-Moreover, the integral $\int_{\mathcal{M}^s}\sqrt{\vert\fim(\bm\theta^s)\vert}\deu\bm{\theta}^s$ is likely to diverge based on our revised volume element in \cref{eq:vol}.
+It is easy to check $\int_{\calM^s} p(\bm\theta^s) \deu\bm{\theta}^s=1$.
+This prior may lead to similar results as \cite{rFIA,bMDL}, \ie a ``razor'' of the model $\calM^s$.
+However, we will instead use a Gaussian-like prior, because Jeffreys' prior is not well defined on $\calM$.
+Moreover, the integral $\int_{\calM^s}\sqrt{\vert\fim(\bm\theta^s)\vert}\deu\bm{\theta}^s$ is likely to diverge based on our revised volume element in \cref{eq:vol}.
 If the parameter space is real-valued, one can easily check that, the volume based on \cref{eq:vol} along the lightlike dimensions will diverge.
 The zero-centered Gaussian prior corresponds to a better \emph{code}, because it is commonly acknowledged that one can achieve the same training error and generalization without using large weights.
 For example, regularizing the norm of the weights is widely used in deep learning.
 By using such an informative prior, one can have the same training error in the first term in \cref{eq:mdl}, while having a smaller ``complexity'' in the rest of the terms, because we only encode such models with constrained weights.
-Given the DNN, we define an \emph{informative prior} on the lightlike neuromanifold \begin{empheq}[box=\fbox]{equation} p(\bm\theta) = \frac{1}{V} \exp\left(-\frac{1}{2\varepsilon_2^2}\Vert\bm\theta\Vert^2\right) \sqrt{\vert\fim(\bm\theta)+\varepsilon_1\bm{I}\vert}, \end{empheq} where $\varepsilon_2>0$ is a scale parameter of $\bm\theta$, and $V$ is a normalizing constant to ensure $\int p(\bm\theta)\deu\bm\theta=1$.
+Given the DNN, we define an \emph{informative prior} on the lightlike neuromanifold

+where $\varepsilon_2>0$ is a scale parameter of $\bm\theta$, and $V$ is a normalizing constant to ensure $\int p(\bm\theta)\deu\bm\theta=1$.
 Here, the base measure is the Euclidean volume element $\deu\bm\theta$, as $\sqrt{\vert\fim(\bm\theta)+\varepsilon_1\bm{I}\vert}$ already appeared in $p(\bm\theta)$.
 Keep in mind, again, that this $p(\bm\theta)$ is defined in a special coordinate system, and is not invariant to re-parametrization.
-By \textbf{A1}, this distribution is also isotropic in the input coordinate system, which agrees with initialization techniques\footnote{Different layers, or weights and biases, may use different variance in their initialization.
+This distribution is also isotropic in the input coordinate system, which agrees with initialization techniques\footnote{Different layers, or weights and biases, may use different variance in their initialization.
 This minor issue can be solved by a simple re-scaling re-parameterization.}.

 This bi-parametric prior connects Jeffreys' prior (that is widely used in MDL) and a Gaussian prior (that is widely used in deep learning).
 If $\varepsilon_2\to\infty$, $\varepsilon_1\to0$, it coincides with Jeffreys' prior (if it is well defined and $\fim(\bm{\theta})$ has full rank); if $\varepsilon_1$ is large, the metric $\left(\fim(\bm\theta)+\varepsilon_1\bm{I}\right)$ becomes spherical, and \cref{eq:prior} becomes a Gaussian prior.
 We refer the reader to \cite{alphaprior-2005,weylprior} for other extensions of Jeffreys' prior.